hyphacoop/handbook/data.md

 Videoconferencing audio and video are only kept briefly in the buffer throughout the call and not recorded.

-Our [BigBlueButton server](https://bbb.hypha.coop) keeps a database for registered users and room information.
-Uploaded presentations are kept for 5 days after you have ended your meeting and log history is kept for 28 days.
-These are BigBlueButton's default configurations and automated purging is performed by the software.
-Response to polls, raise hand events, and chat messages are cleared after the call has ended.

 The [Matrix chat](https://chat.tomesh.net/#/group/+hyphacoop:tomesh.net) in Hypha rooms are periodically wiped to keep only the most recent 3 months of history.
 However, as Matrix is a federated chat protocol, chat history older than 3 months may be retained by other homeservers, and in particular, public rooms with users from other homeservers.